 Long-term receivables, net represent casino receivables from casino customers where settlements are not expected within the next financial year.
-For the years ended December 31, 2020 and 2019, net amount of non-current accounts receivable of ₱258,497 and ₱56,176, and net amount of allowances for credit losses of ₱258,497 and ₱56,176, was reclassified to current accounts receivable and allowances for credit losses, respectively.
-As of December 31, 2020 and 2019, the gross amounts of non-current casino receivables of nil and ₱323,882 were offset by commissions payable and front money deposits in aggregate amounts of nil and ₱65,385, respectively.
-As of December 31, 2020 and 2019, the balance of long-term receivables, net was nil for each of those periods.
+For the years ended December 31, 2021 and 2020, net amount of non-current accounts receivable of nil and P258,497, and net amount of allowances for credit losses of nil and P258,497, was reclassified to current accounts receivable and allowances for credit losses, respectively.
+As of December 31, 2021 and 2020, the balance of long-term receivables, net was nil for each of those periods.